 Included with Purchase:

-- A downloadable PDF of the Children of Trauma and Resilience Guidebook and Presentation
+- Downloadable PDFs of the Children of Trauma and Resilience Guidebook and Presentation

 - This course takes approximately 6-hours to complete and you do not have to complete it in one sitting.